 Recently, McElmurry has focused on evaluating the utility of green infrastructure and how it can be used to mitigate the impact of stormwater runoff.
-His research on addressing the challenges associated with decaying urban infrastructure in cities experiencing extensive population decline led McElmurry to begin working in Flint in 2010 (Faust et al. 2015).
+His research on addressing the challenges associated with decaying urban infrastructure in cities experiencing extensive population decline led McElmurry to begin working in Flint prior to the change in water supply (Faust et al. 2015).
 The results of this research, "Sustainability of Water and Wastewater Infrastructure in Shrinking Cities," were published in Public Works Management & Policy in 2015.
 In late 2015, McElmurry returned to Flint to assess the impact of changes in the source and treatment of drinking water within the city's municipal drinking water system.

 Through multidisciplinary collaborations, McElmurry has developed two novel technologies: Fast-Scan Anodic Stripping Voltammetry to detect metals at trace levels in aqueous systems with 100 ms temporal resolution, and a Daphnia bio-assay to evaluate sub-lethal toxicity.

 McElmurry earned his Ph.D. in environmental engineering from Michigan State University and is a licensed professional engineer.

 Associate Professor, Eugene Applebaum College of Pharmacy and Health Sciences, Wayne State University